-This 43.78 acre site consists of 29.8 acres of flat, state-certified, shovel ready land for general manufacturing or warehouse/distribution use.
-Site plans on file show a maximum 800,000 SF building with required mitigations, parking and modest circulation.
+This 44.07 acre site consists of 29.8 acres of flat, state-certified, shovel ready land for general manufacturing or warehouse/distribution use.
+Site plans in file show a maximum 800,000 SF building with required mitigations, parking and modest circulation.
 Distribution use would yield a smaller footprint for required circulation.
+Final legal parcel subject to a property line adjustment at the NWC of the site.
 There is a cell tower located at the SWC of the property that is part of the subject property and is covered by a perpetual easement along the western property boundary.
 The cell tower does not generate lease income.